Stripstone/jubly-reader/docs/01_PROJECT_STATE.md

    - the current wallpaper path should eventually become a clean local asset/reference in the live scaffold
 3. Theme/music support files are still narrow utilities.
    - `music.js` and `embers.js` are acceptable, but not yet part of a broader cleaned supporting-asset subsystem
+4. Some shell bridge behavior still needs deliberate retirement.
+   - these bridges must be tracked as temporary architecture, not accepted as permanent truth layers

 ## What this project is not yet
 It is not yet: